aewuk/Misc/README.md

 # Misc
-Repository for random bits and bobs
+Repository for random bits and bobs and ideas